 When we think about our grandparents we think that they are wise, that wisdom comes with age.
 True, the older we get, the more opportunities we have to learn from our mistakes but again; age does not equal wisdom.
 We are surrounded by people that are older than we are that continue to make the same mistakes over and over again expecting different results.

 Age and intelligence do not equal wisdom, neither does information.
 We live in an age where information is everywhere, good and bad.
 But just because the information is available it doesn’t mean people will know what to do with it.
 To better understand wisdom consider the following words:

 Understand wisdom more by considering words that describe the opposite of wisdom:

-Foolish decisions lead to bad decisions, unhappiness and destruction.
-Often when we are faced with a tragedy, such as divorce, we will do anything to make the pain go away.
+Foolish decisions lead to bad decisions, unhappiness, and destruction.
+Often when we are faced with a tragedy, such as a divorce, we will do anything to make the pain go away.
 We lash out in anger and do things that may trick us into thinking it is a good decision but we find out later that it was short-sighted and we are even worse off than before.
 Understand, there is no quick fix for the loss caused due to divorce.
-It will take time to heal and by making wise decisions, not always the ones that bring instant gratification, you will be better off in the end.
+It will take time to heal, and by making wise decisions, not always the ones that bring instant gratification, you will be better off in the end.

 Achieving wisdom may sound like a very hard thing to do, but in fact, it is quite simple – James 1:5 says to ask God.
 Mathew 7:24 says that if you hear the words of God and put them into practice, you are wise.
 Wisdom comes with the relationship with God, walking in His will.
 You get there by asking, studying, reflecting on the word and putting the words of Jesus into practice.